 If your company’s IT department needs a remote access and unattended support solution, read our review of Zoho Assist.
 Zoho Assist helps IT departments troubleshoot internal computers and assist remote customer support agents.

-We really liked Zoho’s audit trail feature.
+One particularly helpful feature that we noted during our testing was Zoho’s audit trail feature.
 When you view a transaction, Zoho’s audit trail shows you when it was created; if it was converted to or from another transaction type; and if the transaction has been updated, sent or paid.
 It notes the name of the user who made edits, along with the date and time of those edits, and allows you to add comments to the transaction.
 This is ideal for businesses that have multiple people tracking company finances.

 The vendor gives you the option of a month-to-month or annual plan.
 Monthly prices are shown below, but Zoho offers a hefty discount if you pay for the entire year upfront.

 Additional users cost $3 per month for all plans.
 Another Zoho add-on service called Autoscans costs $10 per month for 50 scans.
 When you upload documents to Zoho Books, such as vendor invoices or receipts, this add-on automatically scans them and extracts the data to create new transactions, saving you the time of manually creating them.

 We like that Zoho offers two ways to test-drive its services.
 On the vendor’s website, you can try out a demo version of the accounting software, allowing you to explore the user interface and features using a fictional company.
 A 14-day free trial is available that lets you use the full-featured program with actual business data.
 If you need more time, you can request to extend the free trial once your two weeks are up.